Claraadel/BoE-speeches-sentiment-Economic-Indicators/README.md

-# BoE speeches'sentiment and Economic Indicators
+Project Goal: Analyzing Financial Sentiment and Economic Indicators

-This comprehensive project, spanning three meticulously designed notebooks, undertakes a structured exploration of data quality, sentiment analysis, correlation analysis, and predictive modeling.
-It addresses the interplay between sentiment in Bank of England speeches and financial market indicators.
-Below is a coherent synthesis of each notebook’s content, methodology, and insights.
+The primary goal of this project is to investigate the relationship between the sentiment expressed in Bank of England (BoE) speeches and key macroeconomic indicators.
+By leveraging advanced text analysis, correlation techniques, and predictive modeling, the project seeks to uncover patterns and insights that highlight how financial communication aligns with economic realities.
+Ultimately, this analysis aims to enhance the understanding of sentiment trends within financial discourse and their potential connections to macroeconomic outcomes.
 ---
+The project emphasizes the measured, neutral tone of financial communication and its limited short-term responsiveness to economic shifts, while suggesting advanced modeling techniques to capture sentiment more effectively.